Will my auto insurance cover other cars?

 If your friend, family member, or associate is not at fault in the accident, the at-fault driver will cover the cost of damages and injuries.

-But if someone else drives your car and is found at fault in an accident, your liability auto insurance coverage pays for damages and injuries to the driver that’s not at fault.
+But if someone else drives your car and is found at fault in an accident, your liability auto insurance coverage pays for damages and injuries to the driver who’s not at fault.
+This means that your rates could go up as a result of the accident, so be careful who you let drive your car.

 No, it doesn’t.
 If someone borrows your car to do rideshares or deliveries, your personal car insurance policy won’t cover any damages to your vehicle.